Last updated:

-The workforce in Bulgaria is divided into three categories as per the Bulgarian labor laws and the Social Security Law.
+The workforce in Bulgaria is divided into three categories under the Bulgarian labor law and the Social Security Law.
 These employees are known as first, second, and third-category workers.
-The third category is the most popular work category with favorable working conditions.
+The third category is the most popular, with favorable working conditions.
 The Council of Ministers of Bulgaria is primarily responsible for the segregation of work categories.

 Here are some of the rights and entitlements of workers according to Bulgaria's employment laws in brief: